-a.
-Pitchers may select a pitching distance from 40' to 50' at the start of each inning.
-One change of distance may be made each half inning with no penalty.
-Penalty for each additional change: A charged conference.
+9.12.1 One non-charged pitching conference will be allowed each inning for the purpose of a coach adjusting a pitcher's positioning.
+Effect- For each additional requested pitching adjustment a conference will be charged.
 (A pitcher must be replaced after the third charged conference and will be ineligible to pitch for the remainder of that game).